pcdavies/DockerBasics/workshops/docker/Linux100.md

 ## Required Artifacts

 - Docker Hub Account: [Docker Hub](https://hub.docker.com/)
-- Docker and GIT installed in your own Linux environment (this guide is tailored to Linux) you can decide if you want to run locally or, you can use an available Linux based VirtualBox image
+- Docker and GIT installed in your own Linux environment

 # Start up and login into your Linux environment

-If you chose to use your own Linux installation then login and verify that the Docker engine is up and running.
+This Lab and Lab 200 assume you have went through the 050 Set Up Lab and have SSH'ed into that Compute Instance. verify that the Docker engine is up and running.

 **NOTE**: The screen shots in this lab guide are using the available Linux VirtualBox VM